 - Entrant confirms and warrants required legal authority to submit the entry into the Festival and to use all music, images, and content in the entry; and

 - Rough cuts and works-in-progress will not be considered.

-We accept Canadian and international narrative films, documentaries, episodic content and VR/360 films that explore current issues, ideas, and stories with social impact (i.e. social change, criminal justice, poverty, equality, empowerment, human rights, education, global health, climate change, immigration, and social innovation, etc.)
+We accept Canadian and international narrative films, documentaries, episodic content and VR/360 films by Indigenous and racially diverse filmmakers that explore current issues, ideas, and stories with social impact (i.e. social change, criminal justice, poverty, equality, empowerment, human rights, education, global health, climate change, immigration, and social innovation, etc.)